How Home Education and World Schooling nurture children’s love of learning

 What our kids need to learn

-To learn the truth about the world and to learn the things that are really useful for YOU, you need to experience the world in its most natural form.
+To learn the truth about the world, about yourself and to learn the things that are really useful for YOU, you need to experience the world in its most natural form.
 What does it mean?
-It means to be able to observe the world as it is happening to you, to be able to see the frog jumping in the pond, to have a chance to touch the rough skin of a lizard, to see how the honey is made, to be able to build relationships with the people we really want, to be able to say no when you mean “no”, to have a chance to see the windmill working, to climb rocks to see how they formed and how different they are…
+It means to be able to observe the world as it is happening to you, to be able to see the frog jumping in the pond, to have a chance to touch the rough skin of a lizard, to see how the honey is made, to be able to build relationships with the people we really want, to be able to say no when you mean “no”, to have a chance to see the windmill working, to climb rocks to see how they formed and how different they are, to notice that you like to walk on grass with bare feet, to understand what makes you upset and what makes you happy…

 There is actually no end to it because the world is happening all the time and the world wants us to participate in this creation as part of it.
 But when our kids spend their days at schools – literally locked in a building with their faces in study books trying to put the things together to understand the world from them – they simply miss the world.
 They are absent and they cannot participate in this magnificent creation!